Woman looking at a financial bar chart

 That’s why the ReSCUED framework starts by looking at the end of the process, your bottom line.
 If profits are low or you’re losing money, what should you do?
 Work backward to find the root cause.

-If your business is losing money or struggling with poor profits, overheads are eating into your gross margins.
+If your business is losing money or struggling with poor profits, overheads are eating into your gross margin contributions.

 To boost margins, you can either reduce your cost of goods sold (COGS) or increase revenue.